Fcmam5/state-of-dz-swe-2024/website/src/pages/about.md

 Data science and machine learning magic becomes a must when it comes to analyzing 42 Q&A from 500+ people, and that requires people who speak fluent Python and algebra, there where my brother Oussama came to help, he translated my Excel sheets and my questions to Python and interactive graphs.

+When I was writing about Open Source, I wanted to interview Djalal Harouni and get his opinions, he replied as the pillar of Algerian Open source he is: he asked me to add him to this website/content repository, and he wrote a big part of the page and enriched it with resources and with positive examples from the Algerian Open Source community.

-These two people are the reason I use "we", "us" and "our" when talking about this initiative.
-Kudos Nihad and Oussama!
+These people are the reason I use "we", "us" and "our" when talking about this initiative.

 This project took us around 4 months, from designing the survey, translating the questionnaire to French and Arabic, validating it and collecting feedback, then promoting it (almost) every day of February 2024.
 During that month I spammed various groups on Facebook and LinkedIn, contacted a lot of content creators and pages.